Girlfriend Collective activewear created from recycled materials

 Girlfriend Collective makes beautiful activewear that is designed to never go out of fashion.
 Their vast range of colours, including Toasted Apricot and Midnight, make it easy to mix and match pieces so the aesthetically conscious exerciser will always have a new outfit.
 They’ve got every aspect of your workout wardrobe covered—bras, bralettes, unitards, tees, and bodysuits, just to name a few—and the website even has a fitting guide for the individual products, with comments from three women with three different body types and videos showing the fit of each.

 Now to the ethics that are at the core (no pun intended) of this activewear brand.
 Their products are made in an SA8000 certified facility which means it’s safe to work in, there’s no forced or child labour, and the workers have a right to unionise.
 Each pair of leggings goes through 14 different people, and Girlfriend Collective is ensuring that they are all taken care of.
 Oh yeah, and they also provide their employees with free health check ups rather than deducting it from wages, and they start the pay at 125% of the local minimum wage.
-We’ve only scratched the surface of all the incredible things Girlfriend Collective is doing so please jump onto their website to have more in-depth look.
+We’ve only scratched the surface of all the incredible things this brand is doing so please jump onto Girlfriend Collective online to have more in-depth look.
 Just a warning, though: your hand might just slip and buy a few pairs of leggings.

 We cannot fault this brand.
 They’re pushing their profits in the right direction, and if investing our money into beautiful activewear is the way to help them do good then we will happily oblige.
 At the end of the day, we all vote with our dollars for the world we want to live in.
 As for us, and thanks to progressive brands like Girlfriend Collective, we are excited about where our dollars are going.